My Chef's Apron

 • This original pizza recipe is made by hand without a rolling pin.

-• It's an easy, authentic thick pizza with only fresh ingredients and tons of flavor.
+• It's an easy, authentic thick-crust pizza with fresh ingredients.

 • It can feed a large family or crowd.

-• If you want, make this great pizza ahead of time and freeze it.
+• If you want, make this Sicilian pizza ahead of time and freeze it.

 • Leftovers store easily in the fridge.